 La Cheve Bakery & Brews

-Napa’s newest brunch spot is a family-owned Mexican bakery, craft beer taproom, and a restaurant all in one.
+La Cheve Bakery & Brews is a family-owned Mexican bakery, craft beer taproom, and a restaurant all in one.
 The restaurant is known for its conchas, flan French toast (seriously), and rotating house brews.
-It also is famous for the surroundings – the Old Adobe House the eatery calls home is one of the oldest buildings in the city.
+It also is famous for the surroundings – the Old Adobe House the eatery calls home is one of the oldest buildings in the City of Napa.
 The patio is dog friendly so feel free to bring the pooch.

 Southside Cafe

 Get a little taste of heaven at this hip and modern café in South Napa.
-Many guests come for the coffee – it’s some of the best in the city – but menu items such as chilaquiles, biscuits and gravy, and protein bowls are popular, too.
+Many guests come for the coffee – it’s some of the best in Napa Valley – but menu items such as chilaquiles, biscuits and gravy, and protein bowls are popular, too.

 Boon Fly Café